benjaminjack/parsemsf/cran-comments.md

 ## Resubmission
 This is a resubmission.
-In this version I have:
+In this version have...

-* Added the dbplyr github repository under DESCRIPTION Additional_repositories.

 ## Test environments
 * local macOS install x86_64-apple-darwin16.5.0, R 3.4.0